DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 To use OpenTelemetry integrations with the Datadog Go SDK, perform the following steps:

  1. Follow the instructions in the Imports and Setup sections of the [Go Custom Instrumentation using OpenTelemetry API][23] page.
  2. Follow the steps for instrumenting your service with your chosen `opentelemetry-go-contrib` library.

-## Example

 The following is an example instrumenting the `net/http` library with the Datadog Tracer and Opentelemetry's `net/http` integration: